caroleolivier/caroleolivier.github.io/_posts/2018-08-12-accessibility-third-week-react.md

 Ha!
 This is the "problem"!
 Well it's not really a problem but it makes sense!

-So basically in the first case, we are telling React there are two groups, one is a string and the other, well React will have to figure it out.
+So basically in the first case, we are telling React there are two groups, one is a string and the other, well, React will have to figure it out.
 It turns out it is a string in this case, but it could also be another React component.
 <br/>
 While in the second case, we are telling React, I am passing you one group and it is a string.

-So, basically when concatenating strings, make sure you explicitly concatenate the strings and don't rely on React to do it for you.
+So, when concatenating strings, make sure you explicitly concatenate the strings and don't rely on React to do it for you.
 As we can see, it is not doing that, it is creating different groups for each part of the string.
 <br/>
 So here we are, I am better developer because of this accessibility bug hunting!